 On the international front, San José attracts significant foreign investment from throughout the globe, particularly in information technology industrial sectors.
 San José is also a leading city in exporting goods and services.
-The City's Office of Economic Development and Cultural Affairs also administers the region's Foreign Trade Zone, which allows manufacturing companies like Tesla, Lam Research, and Maxar Space to import parts used in manufacturing advanced technologies with reduced or delayed tariff assessment.
+To expand international economic ties, the City maintains Economic Partnership Agreements with key international cities and regions that complement San José's economic profile in technological innovation and entrepreneurship.
+The City's Office of Economic Development also administers the region's Foreign Trade Zone, which allows manufacturing companies like Tesla, Lam Research, and Maxar Space to import parts used in manufacturing advanced technologies with reduced or delayed tariff assessment.